Co-written with the founder of Zennya Coaching, Tanya Monuma.

 Jenine Kenna & Heather Compton – Co-founders of Kindhearted Badass

-When these two kindred spirits first met, inside an online fitness and mindset group, they instantly became fast friends.
+When these two kindred spirits first met, in an online fitness and mindset group, they instantly became fast friends.

 Like many mompreneurs, they started from a place of feeling isolated.
 Isolated stay-at-home moms, both were passionate yet felt a huge void in their professional life purpose.